hijamoya/PickerViewCell/README.md

 ```
 pod 'PickerViewCell', :git => 'https://github.com/hijamoya/PickerViewCell.git'
 ```
-If you need a formal release, please fire a issue to me.
+If you need a formal release, please file an issue to me.
 I will do that.

 Useage
 =====================